clue-developers/CLUE/README.md

 # CLUE (Constrained LUmping for differential Equations)

-CLUE is a Python implementation of the algorithm from the paper ''CLUE: Exact maximal reduction of kinetic models by constrained lumping of differential equations''.
+CLUE is a Python implementation of the algorithm from the paper ''CLUE: Exact maximal reduction of kinetic models by constrained lumping of differential equations'' (by A.Ovchinnikov, I. Pérez Verona, G. Pogudin, M. Tribastone).

 ## What is constrained lumping?